apigee/maven-jenkins-ci-demo/docs/usage.md

     git commit -am "changed README.md"
     ```

 5. Push feature branch to remote.

+    ```bash
+    git push origin feature/1
+    ```

     You will see at this point that Jenkins will
     automatically start `currency-v1-features` job which will deploy the bundle
     as `currency-jenkinsv1` to `test` environment.
 Description of the proxy will
     be set to `commit <commit_hash> from feature/1 branch by jenkins`.